status-im/nimbus-eth1/README.md

    cases when the `gc` is involved in a memory corruption or corruption camouflage.

+ * ENABLE_LINE_NUMBERS=1
+   Enables logger to print out source code location with log message

  * ENABLE_EVMC=1<br>
    Enable mostly EVMC compliant wrapper around the native Nim VM

  * ENABLE_VMLOWMEM=1<br>
-   Enable new re-factored version of the native Nim VM.
+   Enable low-memory version of the native Nim VM.
 This version is not optimised and coded in a way so that low memory compilers can handle it (observed on 32 bit windows 7.)